jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 2. **Learning goals**, in which individuals are concerned with *increasing* their competence.

-Dr. Carol Dweck has done research that shows that people with *performance goals* tend to view the amount of effort exerted in learning as an index into their ability [1].
+Dr. Carol Dweck has done research that shows that people with *performance goals* tend to view the amount of effort exerted in learning as an indicator of their ability [1].
 Exerting high amount of effort means an individual has low ability.
 Even more dangerous, these individuals view failures as warning signs that they will be judged as having low ability.
 Therefore when high effort is required, these individuals may experience anxiety.

-Compare this to people with *learning goals*, who view effort as a mean of activating an ability.
+Compare this to people with *learning goals*, who view effort as a means of activating ability.
 These individuals also view failures simply as an indication that the task will require more effort.
 As well, exerting effort in the service of learning may bring intrinsic rewards and pleasure.

 It is important that we try to prioritize learning goals over performance goals.
 Of course, it is not realistic to completely avoid the latter.
-When we do reach for performance goals, it is important to keep in mind that failures are not an indication of personal deficiencies, but rather a signal to put mor effort in.
-We also need to keep our original performance goal in view and develop proper strategy to meet that goal.
+When we do reach for performance goals, it is important to keep in mind that failures are not an indication of personal deficiencies, but rather a signal to put more effort in.
+We also need to keep our original performance goal in view and develop a proper strategy to meet that goal.

 So how do we deal with challenges when reaching for our goals?